chri589v/power-automate-publication-workflow/README.md

 # Power Automate Task Workflow

 This flow automates the creation of structured tasks in Microsoft Planner based on form input.
+This repository contains a generic example.
+No real data, systems, or environments are represented.

 ## High-Level Logic: